 Energy Sources in the United States

-"The three major fossil fuels—petroleum, natural gas, and coal—accounted for most of the nation's energy production in 2016:
+"The three major fossil fuels—petroleum, natural gas, and coal—combined accounted for about 77.6% of the U.S. primary energy production in 2017:

 - Petroleum (crude oil and natural gas plant liquids): 28%

 - Renewable energy: 12.7%